 The Relative Motion Robotic (RMR) facility is designed to simulate relative motion and interaction between two bodies.
 The facility is being used primarily to develop automated air-to-air refuelling techniques.
-The Advanced Composites Centre for Innovation and Science is also using this facility for manufacturing research with advanced composite materials.
+The Bristol Composites Institute is also using this facility for manufacturing research with advanced composite materials.

 This laboratory is a facility for measuring residual stresses within engineering components.
 It is a laboratory jointly created by the Solid Mechanics group in the Department of Mechanical Engineering and Veqter Ltd and is used to develop and apply novel research tools to interrogate locked-in stresses in components.
 Veqter Ltd is a company spun-out from the University of Bristol and undertakes projects for industrial clients.
 The Solid Mechanics group focuses directly on research.
 Many of the projects are associated with determining residual stresses in high integrity nuclear welded components.
 More recently research has been undertaken to measure residual stresses in non-metallic components such as fibre composites for aerospace applications.

 Our structures facilities allow for testing a variety of structural forms, from large frames to smaller machines for more standard testing.
 Our laboratories offer heavy and light test facilities, a 100 tonne capacity frame for pilot testing and a large-scale fatigue testing facility for road bridges.
 This composite bridge is supported by industry such as the Highways Agency, Network Rail and the Institution of Civil Engineers.